LucianU/bud/{{cookiecutter.project_slug}}/README.md

 # About
-MowitiGIS is a project aimed to show you routes through the Danube Delta.
+{{cookiecutter.project_slug}} is a project aimed to show you routes through the Danube Delta.

 # Setup
 ## With Docker